statyoung/8854/dsrl-tractor-trailer-master/README.md

 # dsrl-tractor-trailer
-This repository is for term project of 2024 spring SNU DSRL lecture.
+This repository is for team project of 2024 spring SNU DSRL lecture.